-Steven Spurrier, the Briton who helped make California wines a global commodity, dies at 79
+Steven Spurrier, Briton who helped make Calif. wines a global commodity, dies at 79

 The outcome was considered a foregone conclusion since French wines had long been considered the best in the world and Napa Valley was best described by one American wine writer as “Podunk.”
 “California wine was not viewed,” Mr. Spurrier, who had a shop and wine school in Paris, later said.
 “California wine did not exist.”

-To the shock and horror of the French wine élite, California’s Chardonnays and cabernet sauvignons were rated higher than the classic local wines.
+To the shock and horror of the French wine elite, California’s Chardonnays and cabernet sauvignons were rated higher than the classic local wines.
 A 1973 Californian Stag’s Leap cabernet out-rated a 1970 red Bordeaux from the legendary Chateau Mouton-Rothschild.
 A California Chardonnay, Chateau Montelena, beat its French rival.

-A reporter for Time magazine happened to bear witness to the upset, uncorking global coverage of a David vs. Gothiath victory.
+A reporter for Time magazine happened to bear witness to the upset, uncorking global coverage of a David vs. Goliath victory.

-One of the tasters, Aubert de Villaine, called it “un coup dans la derrière pour les vins Français,” a kick in the backside for French wines.
-Another taster, Odette Kahn, resorted to a Trumpian argument — the tasting was rigged.
+One of the tasters, Aubert de Villaine, called it “un coup dans la derriere pour les vins Français,” a kick in the backside for French wines.
+Another taster, Odette Kahn, resorted to a Trumpian argument: The tasting was rigged.
 It wasn’t.

-But from that seismic day, the Californian wine industry began to foster global ambitions, and its vintages are now praised and enjoyed around the globe.
+From that seismic day, the California wine industry began to foster global ambitions, and its vintages are now praised and enjoyed around the globe.
 The bursting of the historic French bubble also led many other would-be wine-growing countries to begin competing internationally with increasing success.

-After Mr. Spurrier’s Paris tasting, Australia, South Africa, Chile, Argentina, and even East European nations such as Bulgaria and Hungary grew in confidence and started exporting widely.
+After Mr. Spurrier’s Paris tasting, vineyards in Australia, South Africa, Chile, Argentina and even Eastern European nations such as Bulgaria and Hungary grew in confidence and started exporting widely.

 Mr. Spurrier encouraged them all.
 “At any sparsely-attended tasting of the most obscure, nascent wine region, Steven would be there,” leading British wine writer Jancis Robinson wrote in a tribute.